Graduate Mentoring Awards

 - The PDF files should be saved using the following naming convention:

 Example - AY 2014-2015 nominee from History named William Smith:

 - Do not have spaces in the pdf name.
 There is a 2GB size limit on each individual file.

-- When you are ready to upload files to the Graduate College, click on the link below.
+When you are ready to upload PDF file to the Graduate College, click on the link provided below.

-Click "browse" and then find the location on your computer and choose the file.
+- Find the location for the file on your computer and choose the file.

 - After the file is selected, you will see the upload to start.
 Once it is done, you will see a message "successfully uploaded."